AuStien/logbook/README.md

 ## Setup

-Requires the `LOG_HOME` envvar which is the folder where the log files should be created.
+Requires the `LOGBOOK_HOME` envvar which is the folder where the log files should be created.

 ## Development